derekmedrano/react-portfolio/README.md

 vite config is pretty standard but we added some server properties so it will open the server immediately when app is ran.
 ![Screenshot 2024-04-15 201848](https://github.com/derekmedrano/react-portfolio/assets/42650709/41416147-f5d7-4997-ab31-ac81b5011704)

-Here is the actual App code that is repsonsible for the single page layout and order.
+Here is the actual App code that is responsible for the single page layout and order.
 ![Screenshot 2024-04-15 202024](https://github.com/derekmedrano/react-portfolio/assets/42650709/e1fdad93-1314-4caf-867b-282c5aa26934)

 Code responsible for main aboutme page, not much special going on here mostly just bootstrap styling with a simple download for my resume.